adam900710/btrfs_talk/raid56.md

   In theory we have the extra parity stripe(s) which can help us to recovery the data.

-  But which one is correct?
+  But how to determine which one is correct/corrupted?

 - Destructive read-modify-write (RMW)